 Climate change, higher temperatures, longer droughts, and larger and more frequent fires are already taking their toll on Joshua trees, which need wet and cold periods to thrive and take decades to recover from fires.

 Thankfully, WildEarth Guardians has a plan to protect the Joshua tree, and it starts with petitioning the U.S. Fish and Wildlife Service to protect it under the federal Endangered Species Act.
 Unfortunately, the Service denied the petition in August 2019, so in November 2019 Guardians took the Service to court.
+And in September 2021, we scored a groundbreaking legal victory for imperiled Joshua trees when a federal judge ruled that USFWS violated the law when they failed to list the imperiled Joshua tree under the Endangered Species Act.
+We have been waiting on the Agency to issue a revised listing decision.
+The deadline for that decision is March 2, 2023.

 Download a PDF version of this Joshua tree infographic or click-and-drag the image below to your desktop.
 Then share on your social networks to spread the word about this incredible, imperiled plant!
 Here’s a sample social media post you can use: